 I hate cooking.
 Never have liked it.
 My mother and my sister both enjoy it, but I obviously didn’t get that gene.
 It stresses me out.
 Even following a recipe, I’ll screw something up.
 The smoke detector goes off every time I put something in the oven.

-Most of my adulthood, I was the person who was told to bring rolls or drinks to family gatherings.
-Until, by some weird twist of fate, I found a recipe for deviled eggs with a secret ingredient that makes them off the charts delicious.
+I’m the person who is always told to bring rolls or drinks to family gatherings.
+Until the day, by some weird twist of fate, I found a recipe for deviled eggs with a secret ingredient that makes them off the charts delicious.
 These days that is the only thing I get asked to bring.

 And even though I have a “specialty” now, I still fuck up hard-boiling the eggs from time to time.
-I know that’s the cliche joke to describe someone who can’t cook, but in my case it’s verifiable.
-One Thanksgiving, I actually botched three dozen eggs.
-True story.
+I know that’s the cliche joke to describe someone who can’t cook, but in my case it actually applies.
+One Thanksgiving, I botched three dozen eggs.

 So it’s ironic that I have a board on Pinterest dedicated to recipes.
-I’d had this board for quite a while and one day it occurred to me, why have this if I’m not going to attempt any of these?
-It’s so easy to save a pin and I have the best of intentions, but then I just forget and buy the same damn things over and over at the grocery store each week.
+I’ve had this board for quite a while and one day it occurred to me, why have this if I’m not going to attempt any of these?
+It’s so easy to save a pin.
+I have the best of intentions, but then I just forget and buy the same damn things over and over at the grocery store each week.

-So I decided that once a month, I would pick two or three recipes off the board to try out.
-A couple of recipes turned out amazing, and were so easy to make that I have added them to my go-to dinners.
+Once a month, I have been selecting two or three recipes off the board to try out.
+A couple of recipes turned out amazing and were so easy to make that I have added them to my go-to dinners.
 Others were way too complicated for my limited kitchen skills and ended up in the trash.
 Most, however, are somewhere in between – edible but nothing to get excited about.

-I still hate every minute I am in the kitchen, but the end results are satisfying enough to keep going.
-There is some weird sense of accomplishment.
+I still hate every minute I am in the kitchen, but I feel some weird sense of accomplishment.
 Even if the recipe turns into a total disaster, I’m still trying something new.

 Following are the recipes I made this past week.
 Everything turned out great, so sorry to disappoint those that were hoping for an epic fail.
 I’m sure I’ll have one of those soon enough, and I promise to post all about it.

-This one I will definitely make again.
+I will definitely make this again.
 I substituted chicken tenders cut into small pieces instead of using a rotisserie chicken.
 It still came out scrumptious.